Michaelvll/michaelvll.github.io/_posts/2019-01-07-machine-translation-notes.md

 tags: [note]
 ---

 Recently, I have learnt something about machine translation and done a presentation about it.
 Why not transform the slides into my first post?
-This post contains some personal understandings of some popular models like, Google's Neural Machine Translation System [[Wu et al.]](https://arxiv.org/abs/1609.08144), Attention is all you need [[Vaswani et al.]](https://arxiv.org/abs/1706.03762) and so on, and if there is any misunderstandings, please correct me in the comment.
+This post contains some personal understandings of some popular models like, Google's Neural Machine Translation System [[1]](#Reference), Attention is all you need [[2]](#Reference) and so on, and if there is any misunderstandings, please correct me in the comment.

 ## What is machine translation?
 Machine translation is a very straight forward term, that is to let the program do translation work automatically, translating a sentence from one language to another.
 The following is an example translating a sentence in English to Chinese.